ShanthanKumarBine/web-based-application-for-the-registration-program/README.md

 The registration fee is $200 for in-state bachelor student, $600 for out-state bachelor student, $300 for in-state master student, and $900 for out-state master student.
 The tuition rate (per credit) is $350 for in-state bachelor student, $700 for out-state bachelor student, $450 for in-state master student, and $900 for out-state master student.

+UPDATED :

+Further enhanced the web-based application for the registration program of Continental University using HTML, CSS, and JavaScript.
+The application allows the user to enter data (student ID, name, type, residency, and number of credits taking) for a list of students.
+The user can also edit or delete an existing student.